envidia/4d/README.md

 `src="4d.js'`

 ## Demo
-- [Most 4d functions will only work in browser enviroments, not Node or the Dev Tools console]
+- [Most 4d functions will only work in browser environments, not Node or the Dev Tools console]

 [Click here to see the demo]()